mtreinish/ciml/README.rst

 under data/.raw and data/.metadata.

 Running ciml-cache-data with the same build name again extends the cache.
-Data for different build names can be cached, dedicated json files keep track of which data belongs to which build.
+Data for different build names can be cached, dedicated JSON files keep track of which data belongs to which build.

 For more help run: